evilninjas/evilninjasminer/README.md

 # Welcome

-Here you will find different information about our server, plugins, and worlds.
-You will also find information about what commands can be done and what can't be done.
+Here we have different information about our server, plugins, and worlds.
+We also have information about what commands are useful and what is not helpful.

 ## Welcome to Evil Ninjas Minecraft Information
-We offer plots, protection, creativity, and ranks.
-Each player will be able to claim their land and protect it from others.
-Everyone will also be able to earn levels as you progress through the adventures he or she goes on.
-We offer economy for our players as well as shops.

-We are the Evil Ninjas where we build uniquely in Minecraft.
-We do not have a set style.
-Our style is so unique that you will want to join in on the fun.
-We allow our miners to build as they imagine.
-What they dream is what they produce.

-Our building resources allow our members to create anything they can dream as long as we have the material.
-Evil Ninjas are helping to build a better Minecraft.
-We are here to provide resources to help you make what you imagine.

-We are a community of builders.
-Our mission is to provide a friendly-oriented server.
-Creativity has no limits as long as the imagination is active.
-We offer the ability for our miners to build freely, the ability to claim land, and the ability to deny or allow other members onto their properties.
-We also offer commands that can help with building, ranks are earned or can buy, and Staff is always around when needing help.
+Back in 1800, Miners were getting bored with mining.
+The news spread through the villages near the borders of Kawa.Kawa citizens got together to come up with ideas on how to make building fun.
+All the citizens gave ideas, but all have failed to work.
+Although, this was until Evil Ninjas came along.
+Evil Ninjas were from the Hara Mountains.
+In Hara, the mountains were so harsh to build on that it took skills to develop.
+Evil Ninjas found ways to keep creating fun as they enjoyed to design.
+Hara structures were built along the mountains using all resources available near the village.

+After hearing the news, Evil Ninjas embarked on the journey to help the miners find fun in mining.
+Evil Ninjas came with all tools, materials, and members to teach the miners skills, humor, and imagination.
+The ninjas always believed in: Creativity is endless as long as you allow your mind to be free.
+They taught this to the miners on a daily basis.
+They would start with a small building while moving up to more significant structures.
+In the end, Evil Ninjas have given miners the ability to think of new structures that kept them entertained.